Simple Dynamics for Plurality Consensus: Introduction

 \section{Introduction}

 We consider a communication network in which each of $n$ anonymous nodes supports an initial opinion (a color chosen from a finite set $[k]$).
-In the \emph{Majority-Consensus} problem, it is assumed that the initial color configuration has a sufficiently large \emph{bias} $s$ towards a fixed majority color $m \in [k]$ - that is, the number $c_m $ of nodes supporting the majority color (in short, the \emph{initial majority size}) exceeds the number $c_j$ of nodes supporting any other color $j$ by an additive factor $s$ - and the goal is to design an efficient fully-distributed protocol that lets the network converge to the \emph{majority consensus}, i.e., to the monochromatic configuration in which all nodes support the majority color.
+In the \emph{Plurality Consensus} problem, it is assumed that the initial (color) configuration has a sufficiently large \emph{bias} $s$ towards a fixed color $m \in [k]$ - that is, the number $c_m $ of nodes supporting the plurality color (in short, the \emph{initial plurality size}) exceeds the number $c_j$ of nodes supporting any other color $j$ by an additive value $s$ - and the goal is to design an efficient fully-distributed protocol that lets the network converge to the \emph{plurality consensus}, i.e., to the monochromatic configuration in which all nodes support the plurality color.

-Reaching majority consensus in a distributed system is a fundamental problem arising from several areas such as Distributed Computing \cite{DGMSS11,Pe02}, Communication Networks \cite{PVV09}, and Social Networks \cite{CDGNS13,MS10,MNT12}.
-Inspired by some recent works analyzing simple updating-rules (called \emph{dynamics}) for this problem \cite{AD12,DGMSS11}, we study a discrete-time, synchronous process in which, at every time step, each of the $n$ anonymous nodes can revise his color according to a random sample of neighbors.

-We consider one of the simplest models, in which the network is a clique, and the update rule, called here \emph{$3$-majority dynamics}, is that each node samples at random three neighbors, and picks the majority color among them (breaking ties uniformly).
-Let us remark that looking at less than three random neighbors would yield a coloring process that converges to a non-majority color with constant probability even for $k=2$ and large initial bias (i.e. $s = \Theta(n)$).
+Reaching plurality consensus in a distributed system is a fundamental problem arising in several areas such as Distributed Computing~\cite{DGMSS11,Pe02}, Communication Networks~\cite{PVV09}, and Social Networks~\cite{CDGNS13,MS10,MNT12}.
+Inspired by some recent works analyzing simple updating-rules (called \emph{dynamics}) for this problem~\cite{AD12,DGMSS11}, we study a discrete-time, synchronous process in which, in every round, each of the $n$ anonymous nodes revises his color according to a (small) random sample of neighbors.
+We consider one of the simplest models, in which the network is a clique, and the updating rule, called here \emph{$3$-majority dynamics}, is the following simple one: Each node samples at random three neighbors, and picks the majority color among them (breaking ties uniformly at random).
+We remark that looking at less than three random neighbors would yield a coloring process that may converge to a \emph{minority} color with constant probability even for $k=2$ and large initial bias (i.e. $s = \Theta(n)$).